What Is a Stablecoin?

 The appeal is straightforward: you get the speed and programmability of a blockchain token without the wild price swings.
 Traders use stablecoins to park value between trades.
 Businesses use them for cross-border payments.
 People in high-inflation countries use them to hold savings in dollars without a traditional bank account.

 The key word in all of this is designed.
 A stablecoin's $1 peg is not guaranteed by any government.
-It is a promise backed by a mechanism — and as we'll see, some mechanisms are much more reliable than others.
+It is a promise backed by a mechanism1 — and as we'll see, some mechanisms are much more reliable than others.

 Fiat-Backed Stablecoins: The Straightforward Model